dantaki/mMBA/lecture7/README.md

 Limitations of using analytics

-:mega::exclaimation: `Relying on business analytics will limit the range of posible new products and services`
+:mega::exclamation: `Relying on business analytics will limit the range of posible new products and services`

 There is a general danger that customers do not know what they want.

-:mega::exclaimation: Sometimes business analytics is not the solution
+:mega::exclamation: Sometimes business analytics is not the solution

-:mega:exclaimation: Testing with customers has a lot of value.
+:mega:exclamation: Testing with customers has a lot of value.

 ## When Not to Use Business Analytics